Last year I made these Mini Mason Jar Apple Pies for Thanksgiving and they are my favorite yet! Check out my simple recipe and free pie printable.

 The best apple pies are made with apples that hold their texture and aren’t too sweet.
 Granny Smith’s are a good choice, but I’ve also had luck with Pink Ladies and Golden Delicious.

-Whatever you choose, peel and dice the apples in consistent size.
+Whatever you choose, peel and dice the apples in a small dice.
 To the apples, add in the flour, sugars, spices and lemon juice.
 Mix it together and let it sit for a few minutes.
+The sugar pulls the juices out of the apples and creates a syrupy glaze.

 Roll out your chilled piecrust and cut in circles large enough to fit inside your mason jars.
 I used 8 oz. mason jars for my pies, which is the perfect single-serving size.